microsoft/MK.IO/README.md

 - create the output encoded asset
 - create/update an encoding transform
 - submit an encoding job
-- create/update a transform to do the transcription of the video
+- create/update a transform to do the transcription of the video using AI
 - submit a job to generate the transcription (vtt)
 - create/update a transform to insert the vtt as a text track
 - submit a job to insert the vtt as a text track in the encoded asset